vettorefburana/Bayesian-Networks/README.md

 The code performs the following tasks:

 1) Describe the dataset
-2) Identify a black list
+2) Identify a blacklist
-3) Learn the optimal structure of the bayesian network using different methods
+3) Learn the optimal structure of the bayesian network using score-based, constraint-based and hybrid methods, as well as model averaging
-4) Perform inference using the bayesian network
+4) Perform inference using the optimal bayesian network
-5) Perform inference using classification models
+5) Perform inference using a naive bayesian and a tree-augmented naive bayesian classifier